Meats and Sausages

 Lap Cheong

 The flavor of dry Lap Cheong is different from traditionally made European salami, however, it is unique and pleasant.
-Traditionally made salami, traditionally made dry sausage, cold smoked sausage, hot smoked sausage; they all have a peculiar texture and flavor, and Lap Cheong displays unique characteristics as well.
+Traditionally made salami, traditionally made dry sausage, cold smoked sausage, and hot smoked sausage all have a peculiar texture and flavor, and Lap Cheong displays unique characteristics as well.
 The reason is a large amount of sugar that triggers reactions inside the sausage.
-In the beginning, during short curing/marinating process, the naturally occurring in meat lactic acid bacteria (Lactobacillus) start multiplying, however slowly, due to a low temperature in the cooler.
-At the beginning of the following drying process, a small amount of fermentation will take place as naturally present in meat bacteria will start consuming sugar what will produce some of the lactic acid and will increase meat’s acidity (pH drop).
-However, these bacteria will not be able to function if the drying temperature approaches 50° C (122° F) and as the moisture keep on evaporating the bacteria will not be able to function.
-The fermentation and the production of acidity comes to a halt.
-This short fermentation will produce a negligible amount of acidity and the sausage will not develop any noticeable sourly flavor.
-Soy sauce and sugar will offset any sourly flavor that could have developed if the sausage was slowly dried for example at 38° C (100° F).
-Relatively high drying temperature results in a short drying process due to small diameter of sausages, which in turn does not offer favorable conditions for curing and flavor producing bacteria like Micrococcus and Staphylococcus to react with meat and develop flavors.
-Those bacteria play a crucial role in ripening of traditionally made products in Europe.
+In the beginning, during short curing/marinating process, the naturally occurring meat lactic acid bacteria (Lactobacillus) start multiplying, however slowly, due to a low temperature in the cooler.
+The next step is drying; in the beginning a small amount of fermentation takes place as naturally present in meat bacteria start consuming sugar, which will produce some of the lactic acid and increase meat’s acidity (pH drop).
+As the moisture evaporates from the sausage, the drying temperature also increases.
+Once the drying temperature approaches 50° C (122° F), lactic bacteria cannot function due to high temperature and not enough moisture.
+The fermentation and the production of acidity come to a halt.
+This short fermentation will produce a negligible amount of acidity, so the sausage will not develop any noticeable sour flavor.
+Soy sauce and sugar will offset any sourly flavor that could have even developed if the sausage was slowly dried at 38° C (100° F).
+Relatively high drying temperatures result in a short drying process due to the small diameter of sausages.
+This does not offer favorable conditions for curing and flavor-producing bacteria like Micrococcus and Staphylococcus to react with meat and develop flavors.
+Those bacteria play a crucial role in the ripening of traditionally made products in Europe.
 In simple terms, bacteria do not get enough time to react with meat, besides, high drying temperatures create a rapid loss of moisture which further inhibits bacterial growth.

 Ingredients